ndugal6/SchoolBook/SchoolBook_STD.md

 | **Executed By:** *CONTENT HERE*    |  **Execution Date:** *CONTENT HERE* |

 **Short Description:** <br/>
-Test The Login Sub System with a Registered Email & Password
+Test The Login Sub System with a Registered Email & Password<br/>
 <br/>**Pre-Conditions:**
 User Must have a Registered Account with SchoolBook<br/>